michelle-flan2/datarep-project/README.md

 The main.js file was commited through cmd like the public folder I just edited it to remove an error

 Look at the wiki to find out how the website works

+The Html file and js file has simple comments to help organise the files code